vtex/styleguide/react/components/EXPERIMENTAL_Charts/BubbleChart/README.md

 #### The Bubble Charts shows the data as points like the Scatter Plot.
-However, unlike a Scatte Plot, each plotted point has a third measure representing the area of its circle.
+However, unlike a Scatter Plot, each plotted point has a third measure representing the area of its circle.
 They are effective to compare and show the relationships between the circles, by the use of positioning and proportions.

 ```js
 const data = [